We take every aspect of your personal profile into consideration when calculating your admissions chances.

 Some schools offer students the opportunity to take national exams in areas such as math and language.
 These exams include, but are not limited to, AIME, AMC 10, Le Grand Concours, National Spanish Exam, National Latin Exams.
 If you have taken any of these exams (or any other subject-based national or international examinations), please inform us of the exams and scores you find most meaningful.

-Brown’s Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
-Tell us about any academic interests that excite you, and how you might use the Open Curriculum to pursue them while also embracing topics with which you are unfamiliar.
+Brown‘s Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
+Tell us about any academic interests that excite you, and how you might pursue them at Brown.

 Brown students care deeply about their work and the world around them.
 Students find contentment, satisfaction, and meaning in daily interactions and major discoveries.
 Whether big or small, mundane or spectacular, tell us about something that brings you joy.

 What is your most meaningful extracurricular commitment, and what would you like us to know about it?

 If you could teach a class on any one thing, whether academic or otherwise, what would it be?